5 Smoother project-based collaboration

 - This isn't a list, why not?

 Save the file.
 What happens?
-Lists in Markdown need to have an empty space above them to work properly (except for when below a header, but in all other cases it needs a space above).
-With this canonical mode on, we can get feedback right away that it isn’t right.
+Lists in Markdown need to have an empty space above them to work properly (except for when they are below a header, but in all other cases it needs a space above).
+With the canonical mode on, we can get feedback right away that it isn’t right.
 It gets automatically fixed by adding that empty space.

 ## This is poorly formatted